longmaoaiali/longmaoaiali.github.io/_posts/2023-06-16-Wi-Fi-Alliance-CERTIFIED-Test.md

 # Wi-Fi6 11AX

-#### How to Configure APUT to transmit M-BA in SU PPDU as the response of frames in TB PPDU During WFA HE-4.41.1.
+#### WFA HE-4.41.1.

 	Test Item：4.41.1 Basic HE UL MU frame exchange sequence for 2.4 GHz, 20 MHz test
 	Applicability: Mandatory
+	Issue: How to Configure APUT to transmit M-BA in SU PPDU as the response of frames in TB PPDU During?

 	Refer to Wi-Fi6_CERTIFIED_6_Test_Plan_v1.0_0.pdf
 	M-BA implies Basic Trigger to solicit HE TB PPDU from the STAs.